browserengineering/book/book/http.md

 [^utf8]: Hard-coding `utf8` is not correct, but it's a shortcut that
     will work alright on most English-language websites.
-In fact, the `Content-Type` header usually contains a `charset` declaration that specifies encoding of the body.
+In fact, the `Content-Type` header usually contains a `charset` declaration that specifies the encoding of the body.
 If it's absent, browsers still won't default to `utf8`; they'll guess, based on letter frequencies, and you see ugly � strange áççêñ£ß when they guess wrong.
 Incorrect-but-common `utf8` skips all that complexity.